Truckee River

 Pyramid Lake

-Pyramid Lake has fished very well to begin the new year.
-The storms over the holiday encouraged fish into the shallows—resulting in a lot of feeding fish.
-Both the strip bite and indicator bite have been good at Pyramid Lake on any given day.
-Depending on the type of beach you are fishing, you will want to adjust your approach.
+The Pyramid Lake fly fishing report for mid January 2026 has been very strong to begin the new year.
+Pyramid Lake trout fishing benefited from storms over the holiday, which encouraged fish into the shallows and resulted in a high number of actively feeding Lahontan cutthroat trout.
+Both the strip bite and indicator bite at Pyramid Lake have been productive on any given day.
+Depending on the beach structure and water depth you are fishing, you will want to adjust your approach.

-On cloudy days, the shallow and sandy beaches are a good bet with a sinking line.
-Flies that incorporate foam such as the Mopcorn Beetle or Tadpole can be paired with a traditional Midnight Cowboy or Martini Olive Pyramid Lake Bugger.
-You want to slow down the retrieve a bit now that lake temperatures have dropped compared to fall.
-Slight pauses between strips give the trout an opportunity to grab your fly.
-Try varying your retrieve cadence throughout the day and find what works best.
+On cloudy winter days at Pyramid Lake, shallow and sandy beaches are a good bet when fishing with a sinking fly line.
+Flies that incorporate foam, such as the Mopcorn Beetle or Tadpole, can be paired with traditional Pyramid Lake patterns like the Midnight Cowboy or Martini Olive Pyramid Lake Bugger.
+With cold winter water temperatures, slowing down your retrieve is key.
+Adding slight pauses between strips gives trout more time to commit to the fly.
+Vary your retrieve cadence throughout the day to dial in the most effective Pyramid Lake stripping technique.

-The indicator bite has remained good and is a preferred method of many anglers in the winter months.
-Fish are eating both Balanced Leech patterns as well as Holo Midges.
-If the lake is wavy, try fishing a Balanced Leech on the bottom of your setup as it will be moving a lot.
-Size 6 Balanced Leeches are a good bet on the wavy days.
-The best performing color has varied from day to day, but the Midnight Cowboy and Peacock variations are always a reliable bet.
+The indicator bite at Pyramid Lake has remained strong and continues to be a preferred method for many anglers during the winter fly fishing season.
+Fish are eating both Balanced Leech patterns and Holo Midges.
+If the lake is wavy, try fishing a Balanced Leech on the bottom fly of your setup, as wave action adds extra movement.
+Size 6 Balanced Leeches are a solid choice on windy days.
+While color preferences change daily, Midnight Cowboy and Peacock color variations remain consistently reliable.

 Pyramid Lake flies we suggest; Balanced Leech, Micro Midge, Holographic Midge, Duracell, Hot Cheek, BH Zebra Midge, Pyramid Lake Bugger, Booby Fly